nuagesdencre/CI_DataCentric/testing.md

         I. The search results will be presented in a single list, preceded by an icon identifying the type of element found.
         ![](./amphora/planning/search_results.PNG)

-        - Open book: Story
+        - Open book (grey): Story
-        - Closed book: Category.
+        - Closed book with bookmark (purple): Category.
-        - Human form: Being
+        - Humanoid (blue): Being
-        - Message bubble: Comments
+        - Message bubble (grey): Comments

-        The results will have a direct link to their current position in Amphora and I can click on them to see them in context.
+        The results will have a direct link to their current location in Amphora's repository.
+I can click on this link to see the search results selected in context.

 - ### User identification